These skinfluencers want you to Stay Skin Healthy

 - Wear a broad spectrum SPF 30 (minimum) sunscreen and lip balm daily, even when it's not sunny out

-- Reapply your SPF every 2 hours or more often if you are swimming or sweating
+- Reapply your sunscreen every 2 hours or more often if you are swimming or sweating

 - Wear sunscreen over your tattoos and any skin exposed to the sun (This can also preserve the color and shape of your tats)